mrbuilder1961/mrbuilder1961.github.io/README.md

 - Sugar lump text changes color based on whether the lump is maturing, mature, or ripe
 - Ad section is gone
 - Small text changes (mostly shortenings) here and there
-- Shimmer info that renders dynamically (when certain critera is met)
+- Shimmer info that renders dynamically*
 - Error messages will be shown when the game fails to load [currently broken]
-- An ascension upgrade helper for knowing what upgrades to save up for
+- An ascension upgrade helper for knowing what upgrades to save up for*

 Useable [here](https://mrbuilder1961.github.io), play responsibly!
+\**When certain criteria are met*\*